Yrahcaz7/The-Septenary-Forest/documentation/layer-features.md

     Standard values:

     - Required:
-        - unlocked: a bool determining if this layer is unlocked or not
+        - unlocked: a boolean determining if this layer is unlocked or not
         - points: a Decimal, the main currency for the layer
     - Optional:
         - total: A Decimal, tracks total amount of main prestige currency.
 Always tracked, but only shown if you add it here.